SeverinAlexB/code_challenge/README.md

 npm run start
 ```

-When started, the client automatically runs a [playbook](src/index.ts) where it
+When started, the code automatically runs a [playbook](src/index.ts) where
+- The server syncs the orderbook with its peer.
-- pings the server.
+- The client pings the server.
-- publishes a buy order.
+- The client publishes a buy order.
-- polls for matches every 1s.
+- The client polls for matches every 1s.
-- publishes a sell order 7s after the buy order.
+- The client publishes a sell order 3s after the buy order.
-- Fetches the lightning invoice.
+- The client fetches the lightning invoice.

 ## Dev